Medical Coding and Billing: Is it right for you?

 Here are a few things to keep in mind when deciding if this is the right career path for you:

-• Do you have an interest in the healthcare industry?
+• Are you interested in the healthcare industry?

 • Are you detail-oriented?